-- Students may ordinarily secure a leave of absence from the Seminary by filing a request with the Associate Dean for Student Academic Affairs, stating the purpose of the leave and their plans for resuming theological study, and by indicating that they have consulted with their advisor and have secured his or her approval.
-A student taking a leave of absence must complete a clearance form.
-Leaves may be renewed for up to two years, after which a student must apply for readmission. - Students who have been separated from the Seminary for academic or other reasons and who wish to be readmitted must demonstrate that the problems related to their withdrawal or separation have been resolved.
+Students who have been separated from the Seminary for academic or other reasons • and who wish to be readmitted must demonstrate that the problems related to their withdrawal or separation have been resolved.
 In the case of academic cause, this will ordinarily include a record of satisfactory academic work in an accredited seminary adequate to bring the student's grade point average above 2.5.
 In the case of medical, psychological or financial causes, comparable certification of the student's ability to resume academic and professional work will be required.
 Satisfactory resolution of such problems must be demonstrated before, or in connection with, the student's filing of a new application.
 Such new application ordinarily will not be reviewed by the Seminary's admissions committee sooner than the date that is one year after the date the student withdrew or was separated from the Seminary.
 Such new application shall follow the Seminary's standard application form, and shall be supported by other documents (e.g., transcripts, recommendations, and the like) required by such form.
 In addition, the application should fully update the student's Seminary record and (as described above) should support the request for readmission.
 The application will be processed in the usual manner.
 Students readmitted to the Seminary will be subject to the requirements for graduation and all other regulations prevailing at the time of their readmission.